-With the cooperation of many of the principal museums of Germany and of private collectors in Germany, New York, Detroit, and Hollywood the Museum of Modern Art has been enabled to bring together the most important collection of Principal Sculpture modern Germany of ever assembled outside of Germany for its elevanth loan exhibition consisting of German Fainting and Sculpture which opens to the public at the Museum of Friday morning at 10 o'clock.
-102
+With the cooperation of many of the principal museums of Germany and of private collectors in Germany, New York, Detroit, and Hollywood the Museum of Modern Art has been enabled to bring together the most important collection of modern Germany ever assembled outside of Germany for its elevanth loan exhibition consisting of German Fainting and Sculpture which opens to the public at the Museum of Friday morning at 10 o'clock.

-The exhibition will include major works in oil and watercolor by twenty painters who have been leaders in one of the most remarkable national developments of studentieth century art, and important sculpture in stone, brass, bronze, and silver by six outstanding sculptors of modern Germany.
+The exhibition will include major works in oil and watercolor by twenty painters who have been leaders in one of the most remarkable national developments of twentieth century art, and important sculpture in stone, brass, bronze, and silver by six outstanding sculptors of modern Germany.
 While some of the artists have been previously shown in New York, many of them are practically unknown, and it is expected that the exhibition will arouse surprise and controversy by presenting a representative survey of an important aspect of European art which has been unduly obscured in America by the emphasis on French art during and since the war.

-Of the seventy works which are leaved from Germany for the exhibition and twenty-three even from the great public collections exceeded by museums, which, a Germany, are so notably sympathetic in their reception of modern art.
-The National Galleyy in Berlin and the Folkwang Museum in Essen established a precedent for German museums by lending two of their most valued paintings, both by Daumier, to the Museum of Modern Art for its exhibition of Corot and Daumier last autumn.
-These museums are again lending important pictures for the German exhibition, and the high quality of the collections of modern painting in German museums will be further evidenced by loans from the Kunethelle, Hamburg, German Plug; Sculptur ; the Wallraf-Richartz Museum, Cologne, the Municipal Museum, Munich, the Silesian Museum of Pictorial Artz, Breslau, and the Art Museum, Mannheim.
+of the seventy works which were leaned from Germany for the exhibition twenty-three seme from the great public collections exceed by museums, which, and Germany, are so notably sympathetic in their reception of modern art.
+The National Gallery in Berlin and the Folkwang Museum in Essen established a precedent for German museums by lending two of their most valued paintings, both by Daumier, to the Museum of Modern art for its exhibition of Corot and Daumier last autumn.
+These museums are again lending important pictures for the German exhibition, and the high quality of the collections of modern painting in German museums will be further evidenced by loans from the Kunethelle, Hamburg, the Wallraf-Richartz Museum, Cologne, the Municipal Museum, Muhich, the Silesian Museum of Pictorial Arts, Breslau, and the Art Museum, Mannheim.